stefanpascu/IntroductionToRobotics/README.md

   • Components: RBG led (1 minimum), potentiometers (3 minimum), resistors and wires (per logic)

-  • Technical Task: Use a separat potentiometer in controlling each of thecolor of the RGB led (Red, Green andBlue).
-The control must be done with digital electronics (aka you must read the value of the potentiometer with Arduino, and write a mapped value to each of the pins connectedto the led.
+  • Technical Task: Use a separate potentiometer in controlling each of the colors of the RGB led (Red, Green and Blue).
+The control must be done with digital electronics.

  Link to Youtube video --> https://youtu.be/2Q2uAz9449w